magnussolution/magnusbilling7/wiki/en/modules/queueMember/queueMember.rst

 Queue name
 ----------

-| We did not write the description to this field.
+| Queue that wants to add SIP account.